gauteh/lieer/README.md

 * Make sure that you use the same domain for you GMail account as you initially created your account with: usually `@gmail.com`, but sometimes `@googlemail.com`.
 Otherwise you might get a [`Delegation denied` error](https://github.com/gauteh/gmailieer/issues/88).

+* Any tags listed as `excluded_tags` in `.notmuch-config` will still be synchronized by Gmailieer.
+Use `--ignore-tags-local` or `--ignore-tags-remote` as appropriate to prevent synchronizing tags between the local notmuch repository and GMail.